Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Convergence of to ( )

 \begin{defn}[Fourth-order wells] We say that a function $\phi \in C(\R)$ has fourth-order wells with respect to a constant $K > 0$ if for all $\o x \in \R$ there exists $x_0 \in \R$ such that

 \end{defn}

-Definition \ref{def:4th:well} does not appear in \cite{VanMeursPeletierPozar22}.
-In \cite{VanMeursPeletierPozar22} it is enough to work with $K$-semiconcave functions (which would correspond to functions of \textit{second}-order wells).
-However, this notion is too weak for our general class of potentials $V$ which may have singularities which are stronger than the logarithm.

-One can interpret the condition \eqref{4th:well} as follows: the graph of $\phi$ can be touched at any point $\o x$ from above by a horizontally and vertically shifted version of $x \mapsto Kx^4$.
+One can interpret the condition \eqref{4th:well} as follows: the graph of $\phi$ can be touched at any point $\o x$ from above by a horizontally and vertically shifted version of $x \mapsto Kx^4$ for some $K > 0$ large enough.
 From this viewpoint it is easy to see that if $\phi$ satisfies \eqref{4th:well} and $\phi$ is differentiable at $\o x$, then the derivatives of both sides in \eqref{4th:well} have to be equal at $x = 0$.
 This fixes $x_0$ by